lmw95/stayverticalpolestudio/README.md

 * I want to see class sizes so that I can plan for future classes
 * I want to know about COVID-19 precautions so I know I will be safe during my lessons
 * I want to be able to buy merchandise so that I can represent the pole studio when in public
+* I want to see that there is a refund and cancellation policy so that I can get my money back if I miss a class

 ### Business owner:
 As the business owner: